jakedecourcey/aws-devops-exercises/README.md

 ## External Data

-  - [ ] Create a ~~DynamoDB~~ RDS table and experiment with loading and retrieving data manually, then do the same via a script on your local machine.
+  - [ ] Create a DynamoDB table and experiment with loading and retrieving data manually, then do the same via a script on your local machine.
-  - [ ] Refactor your static page into your Fortune-of-the-Day website (Node, PHP, Python, whatever) which reads/updates a list of fortunes in the AWS ~~DynamoDB~~ RDS table.
+  - [ ] Refactor your static page into your Fortune-of-the-Day website (Node, PHP, Python, whatever) which reads/updates a list of fortunes in the AWS DynamoDB table.
 (Hint: EC2 Instance Role)
   - [ ] Checkpoint: Your HA/AutoScaled website can now load/save data to a database between users and sessions

 ## Web Hosting Platform-as-a-Service